wissamkontar/wissamkontar.github.io/_pages/about.md

 <p> Currently, I am a Postdoctoral Research Associate at the University of Wisconsin-Madison.
 In August 2022 I earned my Ph.D. in Civil and Environmental Engineering from the University of Wisconsin-Madison, co-advised by <a href="https://directory.engr.wisc.edu/cee/Faculty/Ahn_Soyoung/" target=_blank> Prof. Soyoung Ahn </a> and <a href="https://directory.engr.wisc.edu/cee/Faculty/Hicks_Andrea/" target=_blank> Prof. Andrea Hicks </a>.
 Previously, I received my B.E. from the American University of Beirut, in my home country of Lebanon. </p>

-<p> My research is on the foundations of learning, control, and analysis of emerging transportation technologies.
-The goal of my research is to solve challenges arising from the complexity of the new transportation ecosystem, characterized by: (i) emergence of new modes of travel, (ii) complex operations and system management, (iii) increased ability for data collection, processing, and sharing, and (iv) unique travel behaviors.
-To solve these challenges my research draws from control theory, machine learning, cognitive engineering, life cycle assessment, and transportation science. </p>
+<p> My research is on the foundations of learning, control, and analysis of emerging technologies.
+I work on challenges posed by the introduction of emerging technologies into various engineering domains - with a specific focus on transportation - in the era of smart and connected systems.
+To solve these challenges my research draws from <b> engineering knowledge</b> that brings domain expertise and challenges; <b> machine learning </b> which relies on data to understand complexities and take actions in the real world; <b> control theory </b> which allows for the formulation and optimization of dynamics systems; <b>industrial ecology</b> to model different paradigms of sustainability; and <b> cognitive engineering</b> which consolidates human-users at the center of innovation.</p>

+<p> My goal is to develop methods for developing and deploying emerging technologies that yield operational benefits and achieve sustainability in its various paradigms: environment, economy, and society.<p>

 <p> Originally I am from the mountainous village "Aabey" in Lebanon.
 I grew up strolling narrow streets, flaneuring mountain woods, and preserving Mediterranean architecture. </p>